ppradillos/log4embedded/README.md

 - From the example above, we identify several arguments:
 	* B_build: This is the build environment for the CMake project
-	* CMAKE_INSTALL_PREFIX: Where the header, binary and examples will be installed after running the 'make install' command.
-We highly recommend to set always a custom installation path, like "package/"
+	* CMAKE_INSTALL_PREFIX: Where the header, binary, examples, license and README will be installed after running the 'make package' command.
+We highly recommend to set always a custom installation path with no superuser rights, like "package/"
 	* CMAKE_BUILD_TYPE: build type, either Debug or Release.
 Release is the default option
 	* CMAKE_TOOLCHAIN_FILE: This is a file for custom settings for the compiler, so that the root CMakeLists.txt can stay more generic.

-- A set of toolchain files are provided in the [cmake_build_utilities](https://github.com/ppradillos/log4embedded/tree/master/cmake_build_utilities) folder for:
- 	* x86_64 Linux
- 	* ARM Linux
- 	* AARCH64 Linux

- - In the installation folder, previously set by *CMAKE_INSTALL_PREFIX*, you may find:
-	* The header file
-	* The binary file, as dynamic library
-	* The executable files of the examples, in case you built them.

 - Examples:
 	* A set of [examples](https://github.com/ppradillos/log4embedded/tree/master/examples) are provided in this project.
 If you want to build them, add the option